Home

 This biography acknowledges the bravery and endurance of the men and women who came to Washington as immigrants and who did without necessities to make history.
 They dared dangers and endured hardships to save this area for the United States.
 This is a tribute to one of those who laid the foundation of our society and made possible the prosperity and advantages we enjoy today.
 This is to honor Jesse Ferguson, pioneer of Tumwater, Washington.

 After three years in Missouri, Jesse decided to immigrate to the Oregon Country, even before it was a territory of the United States.
-In May 1844, he started with Michael T. Simmons, George Washington Bush and James McAllister for the Pacific Coast.(2) along with over three hundred other people in the train.(3) There were over eighty wagons and over eight hundred horses, oxen, mules and cattle at the start of the journey.(4) After leaving St. Joseph, the trip was uneventful in the first two months except that eight oxen were stolen by Indians in the first few days.(5)(6) The weather was extremely rainy and many rivers were flooding.
-Only 200 miles were traveled in the first 61 days under the poor leadership of General Cornelius Gilliam.(7)
+In May 1844, he started with Michael T. Simmons, George Washington Bush and James McAllister for the Pacific Coast (2) along with over three hundred other people in the train (3).
+There were over eighty wagons and over eight hundred horses, oxen, mules and cattle at the start of the journey (4).
+After leaving St. Joseph, the trip was uneventful in the first two months except that Indians stole eight oxen in the first few days (5)(6).
+The weather was extremely rainy and many rivers were flooding.
+Only 200 miles were traveled in the first 61 days under the poor leadership of General Cornelius Gilliam (7).

 Jesse Ferguson

 They arrived at Fort Hall near Pocatello, Idaho (Southeast Idaho) in October 1844 by following the trail created by the immigration of 1843.
-Prior to 1843 few wagons had traveled west of this point along the Oregon Trail since Fort Hall was owned by the British Hudson's Bay Company.(HBC).
-The Company discouraged homesteaders from traveling to Oregon since the Canadian-American border was not established until 1846.(8)(9)
+Prior to 1843 few wagons had traveled west of this point along the Oregon Trail since Fort Hall was owned by the British Hudson's Bay Company (HBC).
+The Company discouraged homesteaders from traveling to Oregon since the Canadian-American border was not established until 1846 (8)(9).

-The party decided to move further north in September 1845 into what is now Washington State.(13)(14) There was hardly enough room for an ox to walk on the path that was known as the Cowlitz Trail and the pioneers had brought their wagons.
-It took 15 days to cut the 58 mile road from Toledo, Washington, to Puget Sound.(15) Finally, in late October 1845, the party arrived at Tumwater.
+The party decided to move further north in September 1845 into what is now Washington State (13)(14).
+There was hardly enough room for an ox to walk on the path that was known as the Cowlitz Trail and the pioneers had brought their wagons.
+It took 15 days to cut the 58 mile road from Toledo, Washington, to Puget Sound (15).
+Finally, in late October 1845, the party arrived at Tumwater.
 This party consisted of 31 men, women and children, and created the first American settlement in Western Washington.
 During the next few months the party made shingles for shipment to Hawaii to pay HBC for food at Fort Nisqually.
 The only tools they had for making shingles were an ax and a draw-knife, and they worked in the dense forest where Olympia now stands.
 It was possible to make from five to fifteen dollars per day.
 Dr. Tolmie, Chief Trader at Fort Nisqually was especially generous to the newly arrived Americans.
-Incidentally low prices were charged to the settlers for supplies at the HBC store.(16)
+Incidentally low prices were charged to the settlers for supplies at the HBC store (16).

-In 1846 Jesse was 22 years old when he claimed 320 acres on Bush Prairie stretching one-half mile wide and one mile long between the Israel and Trosper Roads.(17) The corners of his property were near where today you would find Albertson's, Tumwater High School, Littlerock Foodmart Grocery Store and Alderbrook Mobile Estate on the Trosper Road.
-His log cabin home was built exactly where the Tumwater Middle School now stands.(18) In August 1847, he became a partner in the first sawmill on Puget Sound located at the lower Deschutes Falls in Tumwater.(19)
+In 1846 Jesse was 22 years old when he claimed 320 acres on Bush Prairie stretching one-half mile wide and one mile long between the Israel and Trosper Roads (17).
+The corners of his property were near where today you would find Albertson's, Tumwater High School, Littlerock Foodmart Grocery Store and Alderbrook Mobile Estate on the Trosper Road.
+His log cabin home was built exactly where the Tumwater Middle School now stands (18).
+In August 1847, he became a partner in the first sawmill on Puget Sound located at the lower Deschutes Falls in Tumwater (19).

 In April 1849, Jesse went by wagon with four yokes of oxen with Edmund Sylvester, Tony Rabbeson, and Joseph Borst to be a part of the California Gold Rush.
 They arrived in Sacramento in July.
-Due to sickness and heavy rains, Jesse did not do any mining and returned without gold.(30)
+Due to sickness and heavy rains, Jesse did not do any mining and returned without gold (31).

-By good luck communications were made with Americans as far south as Olympia.(37) A ransom of about $1,500 was prepared by Simpson P. Moses of the U.S. Customs Office in Olympia and dispatched with about 25 American troops from Fort Steilacoom aboard the schooner DamarisCove (38) under Captain John W. Balch.
-The rescue party purchased blankets and trinkets at Fort Victoria from the HBC for the Indians (39) and the exchange was made on about December 27th after 54 days of captivity.
-A welcoming party was held in Olympia on December 31st and Collector of Customs Moses was honored.(40)(41) Mr. Moses was later reprimanded for his handling a military matter which was outside his jurisdiction as a Customs official in Olympia.
-The matter later required an act of Congress.(42)(43) Moses returned to practicing law.
-He was unpopular with most people who were engaged in shipping on the waters of Puget Sound, especially the HBC.(44)
+By good luck communications were made with Americans as far south as Olympia (39).
+A ransom of about $1,800 was prepared by Simpson P. Moses of the U.S. Customs Office in Olympia and dispatched with about 25 American troops from Fort Steilacoom aboard the schooner DamarisCove (40) under Captain John W. Balch.
+The rescue party purchased blankets and trinkets at Fort Victoria from the HBC for the Indians (41) and the exchange was made on about December 27th after 54 days of captivity.
+A welcoming party was held in Olympia on December 31st and Collector of Customs Moses was honored (42)(43).
+Mr. Moses was later reprimanded for his handling a military matter which was outside his jurisdiction as a Customs official in Olympia.
+The matter later required an act of Congress (44)(45)(46).
+Moses returned to practicing law.
+He was unpopular with most people who were engaged in shipping on the waters of Puget Sound, especially the HBC (47).

 Jesse and his daughter Sarah on the homestead ca. 1880 where Tumwater Middle School now stands.
-Photo courtesy of Henderson House.

 Also, just west of the house was a spring that ran throughout the year with pure, clean water.
 This spot, near the shade of the Oaks, was a favorite stop of travelers.
 The remains of the spring now might be found in the Trosper Lake Park.